appserver-io/appserver/_docs/annotations.md

 As one of our main targets is to make the configuration as simple as possible we decided to use annotations wherever possible.
-Annotations are not supported natively by PHP, therefore we provide annotation support over the [lang](https://github.com/appserver-io/lang) package.
+Annotations are not supported natively by PHP, therefore we provide annotation support via the [lang](https://github.com/appserver-io/lang) package.

-Beside the usage of the application server components, it is also possible to extend yours application with annotations by using the functionality we deliver out-of-the-box.
+Beside the usage of the application server's components, it is possible to extend your application with annotations by using the functionality we deliver out-of-the-box.

-If you, for example, think about extending the actions of the controller component in your MVC framework with a @Route annotation, you can do this in the following way
+If you, for example, think about extending the actions of the controller component in your MVC framework with a @Route annotation, you can do this in the following way:

 ```php
 <?php